NM711/GolosinaLangTS/readme.md

 # GolosinaLang

-*Undergoing rewrite, if for some reason the interpreter is not working revert back to commit "921c0309edaf965e730f60dca4a0d491c0907a51"*

 #### NOTE:
 This is the closest thing I will make to an official specification for the time being.
 This is not meant to be a super in-depth writeup.
 Rather something that aims to be practical in order to grasp the basics of the language and its